matplotlib/matplotlib/doc/faq/howto_faq.rst

-If you have made lots of local changes and do not want to a diff against the entire tree, but rather against a single directory or file, that is fine, but we do prefer svn diffs against the top level (where setup.py lives) since it is nice to have a consistent way to apply them.
+If you have made lots of local changes and do not want to a diff against the entire tree, but rather against a single directory or file, that is fine, but we do prefer diffs against the top level (where setup.py lives) since it is nice to have a consistent way to apply them.

 If you are posting a patch to fix a code bug, please explain your patch in words -- what was broken before and how you fixed it.
-Also, even if your patch is particularly simple, just a few lines or a single function replacement, we encourage people to submit svn diffs against HEAD or the branch they are patching.
+Also, even if your patch is particularly simple, just a few lines or a single function replacement, we encourage people to submit diffs against HEAD or the branch they are patching.
 It just makes life simpler for us, since we (fortunately) get a lot of contributions, and want to receive them in a standard format.
 If possible, for any